Home/ Blog/ Healthy Living/

 Know that it’s okay to feel like someone might not be the right provider for you

 Finally, you should never feel stuck or obligated to stick with a provider.
 You can shop around as much as you want.
-“Remind yourself that you have a right to have a provider who you feel comfortable with,” says Gilbert.
-“If your conversation doesn't go well, it’s okay to ask to meet with someone else to discuss your options, questions, or concerns.”
+It’s important to have a healthcare provider that you feel comfortable with, and it’s okay to choose another provider if you’re more comfortable with someone else.

 Here to keep you healthy.
 And informed.